Forget foldable phones. Samsung's Bixby assistant is about to get smarter

 She added that it would be difficult for people to give up the Google Assistant on a phone unless Samsung makes the technology hard to access.
 "But I wouldn't advise them to do that," she said, "unless [Bixby] is amazingly better."

-At the time Bixby launched over a year ago, the aim was for the technology to act as a "bright sidekick" on smartphones, letting users easily and quickly do things like take a screenshot or find a photo and send it to a friend.
-It was a new interface, not a full-fledged digital assistant that could tell you how tall Abraham Lincoln was or the capitol of Kansas.
+When Bixby launched over a year ago, the aim was for the technology to act as a "bright sidekick" on smartphones, letting users easily and quickly do things like take a screenshot or find a photo and send it to a friend.
+It was a new interface, not a full-fledged digital assistant that could tell you how tall Abraham Lincoln was or what the capitol of Kansas is.

 An image-recognition component, called Bixby Vision, could identify landmarks, types of wine, products and text for translation.
 Bixby would tell you what the items were and, in the US, send you to Amazon to buy them.